nhm-herpetology/museum-NGS-training/Unit_03/Bioinformatics_Lab/README.md

 cd uce-tutorial/taxon-sets/all
 ```

-2. Now we will align the UCEs using the software [MAFFT](https://mafft.cbrc.jp/alignment/software/)via the following command:
+2. Now we will align the UCEs using the software [MAFFT](https://mafft.cbrc.jp/alignment/software/) via the following command:

 ```
 phyluce_align_seqcap_align \